pachyderm/pachyderm/examples/fruit_stand/GUIDE.md

 Generally, `repo`s should be dedicated to a single source of data, for example log messages from a particular service. `Repo`s are dirt cheap so don't be shy about making them very specific.
-For this demo we'll simply create a `repo` called "data" to hold the data we want to grep:
+For this demo we'll simply create a `repo` called "data" to hold the data we want to process:

 ```shell
 $ pachctl create-repo data